sigsum/sigsum-go/doc/tools.md

 sigsum-key gen -o KEY-FILE
 ```
 This generates a new Ed25519 keypair (with key material provided by
-the crypto/rand module in the golang standard library).
+the `crypto/rand` module in the golang standard library).
 The private
 key is stored to the given output KEY-FILE, in OpenSSH format.
 The
 private key is *not* encrypted, but stored with restrictive file
 permissions.
 The corresponding public key is written to a file with an
 added ".pub" suffix, in OpenSSH format.

-Behavoir is similar to the OpenSSH key generation utility, if invoked
+Behavior is similar to the OpenSSH key generation utility, if invoked
 like
 ```
 ssh-keygen -q -N '' -t ed25519 -f KEY-FILE